-- Assets: Assets are any resource used by a company in order to enable it to do business.
-This could be cash, buildings, equipment and machinery, inventories, accounts receivable etc. Assets can be either current (short term) or non-current (long term).
+Assets are any resource used by a company in order to enable it to do business.
+This could be cash, buildings, equipment and machinery, inventories, accounts receivable, etc. Assets can be either current (short term) or non-current (long term).

-- Liabilities: Liabilities are the debts the company has.
+Liabilities are the debts the company has.
 The company owes this to its creditors or other external parties.
 It is legally obliged to clear off its debts.
-This could be in the form of accounts payable, borrowings, deferred tax liabilities etc. Liabilities too can be either current (short term) or non-current (long term).
+This could be in the form of accounts payable, borrowings, deferred tax liabilities, etc. Liabilities, too, can be either current (short term) or non-current (long term).

-- Owners Equity: Owners equity is a part of assets that belongs to the owner(s) of the company.
-This means, that part of assets after the creditors have had their claim is the owners’ equity.
+Owners equity is a part of assets that belongs to the owner(s) of the company.
+This means that part of the assets after the creditors have had their claim is the owners’ equity.

 What Does a Balance Sheet Look Like?

-A sample balance sheet is represented in the below format
+A sample format is represented in the below format

 How to Read a Balance Sheet?

-Reading the balance sheet needs clarity and accuracy.
-As is seen from the above sample, for the financial year 11-12, the total assets match with the total of owners’ equity + liabilities viz.
+Reading the B/S needs clarity and accuracy.
+As seen from the above sample, for the financial year 11-12, the total assets match the total of owners’ equity + liabilities, viz.
 USD 1195 Million.
-Same can be observed for the financial year 10-11 as well.
+The same can be observed for the financial year 10-11.

-The investors can carry out balance sheet analysis to gauge the performance of the company.
-For e.g., one can observe that owners’ equity has risen from USD 990 Million to USD 1095 Million, which gives a positive signal to the investors.
-At the same time, borrowings have reduced by USD 10 Million.
+Investors can carry out an analysis to gauge the performance of the company.
+E.g., one can observe that owners’ equity has risen from USD 990 Million to USD 1095 Million, which gives a positive signal to the investors.
+At the same time, borrowings have been reduced by USD 10 Million.
 Similarly, accounts receivable have dropped by USD 10 Million as well.
 This again sends positive signals in the market that the company is able to meet its liabilities.